Tokyo's laid back, creative center is the perfect antidote to hectic city life

 Beyond clothing, Shimokitazawa also has some of the best coffee shops in all of Tokyo.
-Check out some of the specialty coffee hotspots while you're wandering through the area, including the historic Moldive, world-famous Bear Pond Espresso, and Frankie Melbourne, which introduced the city to authentic "flat whites" popular in Australia and New Zealand.
+Check out some of the specialty coffee hotspots while you're wandering through the area, including the historic Moldive, world-famous Bear Pond Espresso.

 For something a little heartier, the area is also home to an eclectic collection of cafes and restaurants that serve everything from Okinawan Tex-Mex, Canadian fast food, avocado dishes while sitting in hammocks, and of course plenty of Japanese pub-style dishes.
 While Omotesando has high-end luxury cafes, this area is all about relaxed, down-to-earth dining with an undeniable eye for quality.